-- Changes in the value of an index/market values used to determine claims amounts, e.g. estimating future market values of the unit-linked assets; and - Uncertainty in policyholder behaviour, e.g. for estimating lapse rates for unit-linked policies.
+- Changes in the value of an index/market values used to determine claims amounts, e.g. estimating future market values of the unit-linked assets; and - Uncertainty in policyholder behaviour, e.g. for estimating the wind up profile for unit-linked policies.